 Implications

 The Turnaway Study shows that abortion denial causes harm.
 It also demonstrates that people who receive an abortion are more financially stable, set more ambitious goals, raise children under more stable conditions, and are more likely to have a wanted child later.
-This upcoming study will focus more on burdens to getting an abortion after denial, harm reduction strategies, and narrowing in on economic, health, and legal risk outcomes, rather than psychological.
+The current study will focus more on burdens to getting an abortion after denial, harm reduction strategies, and narrowing in on economic, health, and legal risk outcomes, rather than psychological.